nnellans/github-workflows-guide/README.md

 | Logging | Summarized | Logging for each Job and Step |

 > [!NOTE]
-> Here is a link to an example [action.yaml](./action.yaml) file showing the complete syntax for a Composite Action
+> Example [action-composite.yaml](./action-composite.yaml) file showing the complete syntax for a reusable Composite Action
+> Example [action-docker.yaml](./action-docker.yaml) file showing the complete syntax for a reusable Docker Action
+> Example [action-node.yaml](./action-node.yaml) file showing the complete syntax for a reusable Node.js Action

 ---